Acnediyono/weather/README.md

 # WEATHER
 ##Weather application using express js
 ### This is node js application developed using typescript
-### To compile the script into javascript, use the grunt command
+### To compile the typescript into javascript, use the grunt command

 ## Installation :
 1. Install grunt cli `npm install -g grunt-cli`